BSkyB/faber/README.md

 ## How to make a component

-Components typically have the following parameters
+Components typically have the following

 ##### type